China Crisis

-China Crisis are an English new wave and synth-pop band.
-They were formed in 1979 in Kirkby, near Liverpool, Merseyside with a core of lead vocalist and keyboardist Gary Daly and guitarist Eddie Lundon.
-Initially a politically charged post-punk band influenced by Brian Eno's ambient soundscapes, China Crisis soon crossed over to a more commercial sound and had success in the United Kingdom in the 1980s with ten top 50 singles (four of them reached the top 20) and three top 40 albums (two entered the top 20 and received a gold certification).
-The band also achieved commercial success in other parts of Western Europe (notably in Spain, Ireland and the Netherlands), Australia and New Zealand, South Africa, and some minor chart successes in North America (particularly in Canada).
+China Crisis are an English new wave and synth-pop band formed in Kirkby, near Liverpool, Merseyside in 1979 with a core of lead vocalist/keyboardist Gary Daly and guitarist/vocalist Eddie Lundon.
+Initially a politically charged post-punk band influenced by Brian Eno's ambient soundscapes, China Crisis soon crossed over to a more commercial sound and had success in the United Kingdom in the 1980s with ten top-50 singles, including the top-10 hit "Wishful Thinking", and three albums charting in or just outside the top 20, including Working with Fire and Steel and the top-10 entry Flaunt the Imperfection, that both received a gold certification.

 History

 Early years and influences

-Sharing an affection for Steely Dan, David Bowie, Brian Eno and Talking Heads, Gary Daly (born 5 May 1962, Kirkby, Knowsley, Merseyside) and Eddie Lundon (born 9 June 1962, Kirkby, Knowsley, Merseyside) played with various Knowsley post-punk groups.
-Around 1980 they got a synthesizer and a drum machine and began writing songs; electronic acts Orchestral Manoeuvres in the Dark (OMD) and Depeche Mode were influential on their musical trajectory.
+Gary Daly (born 5 May 1962, Kirkby, Knowsley, Merseyside) and Eddie Lundon (born 9 June 1962, Kirkby, Knowsley, Merseyside) grew up in working-class families in Kirkby and met at the Roman Catholic St Kevin's School for Boys.
+Sharing an affection for Steely Dan, David Bowie and Brian Eno, they started playing together in their teens with Lundon on guitar and Daly on bass guitar.
+They then played with various Knowsley post-punk groups including different lineups of the band the Glass Torpedoes before Daly and Lundon continued on their own.
+Around 1980 they obtained a synthesizer and a drum machine and began writing songs; Eno's ambient soundscapes were influential on the group's musical trajectory, as were synth-pop acts like Orchestral Manoeuvres in the Dark (OMD) and Depeche Mode.
+Initially, Daly and Lundon shared synthesizer duties on the group's albums, but Daly began taking on the lion's share of synthesizer/keyboard parts as the group's popularity continued to rise.

+Daly also cites Talking Heads and post-punk band Magazine as early influences.
 Eventually joined by drummer and percussionist Dave Reilly, they released their debut single "African and White" as China Crisis on the independent record label Inevitable in 1981.
-Initially the band's main interest was in studio recording, but did a few live gigs.
-On 31 December 1981 they performed at the Institute of Contemporary Arts, London along with Haircut One Hundred.
-In March 1982 they recorded a four-song Peel session for the BBC.
-In April-May 1982 they played their first UK tour.
-In June 1982, they backed Tom Verlaine at The Venue in London.
+Initially the band's main interest was in studio recording, but they also performed a few live gigs.
+On 31 December 1981, they performed at the Institute of Contemporary Arts, London along with Haircut One Hundred.
+In March 1982, they recorded a four-song Peel session for the BBC.
+In April–May 1982, they played their first UK tour.
+In June 1982, they backed Tom Verlaine of Television at The Venue in London.
 In September they performed at the Futurama 4 Festival, followed by a late 1982 UK tour.